How to use cannabis distillates, the newest awesome cannabis extraction on dispensary shelves.

 CBD can have a calming effect on the mind and body.
 That is because it is responsive to CB2 receptors.
 CB2 receptors are mostly located in the muscles and tissues.
 When we’re feeling a bit overwhelmed, a dropper full of CBD tincture can bring our endocannabinoid system back to homeostasis.
 CBD distillates work in the same regard, they’re just vaporized instead of ingested.
 CBD distillates really come in handy when we’re experiencing chronic pain, dealing with anxiety and can even be used when we’ve gotten a bit too “high” from THC and need to come down a level or two.
 These dabbable products are a very hot commodity in the recreational cannabis market.

 When vaporized, THC distillate has no flavor and gives off no smell.
 While some connoisseurs find this off putting, this is ideal when trying to be discreet.
 THC distillate can be very helpful for anyone suffering from anxiety or depression.
 Because of their versatility, THC distillates are one of the most desired high end products at dispensaries right now.
 While the idea of getting our hands on pure THC can sound appealing, be aware that too much THC can throw off our endocannabinoid system.
 For this reason, pure THC dabs can make us feel on edge and maybe even a little ornery.
 While experimenting with THC distillate, be sure to have some pure CBD (tincture, distillate, or even candy) nearby in case the THC-only effect comes on too strong.
-Posted: Wednesday, May 10th, 4:00am a year ago
+Posted: Wednesday, May 10th, 4:00am 2 years ago

 Written By: Cara Wietstock